systemetic-dev/CRUD_app/README.md

-3. 🧱 Small building blocks (simple ideas)
+3. 🧱 Small building blocks
-Django gives us ready-made parts:

 4. 🧸 Real-life example
 🏫 School Example
 You want to run a school.